Small-caps poised to take leadership from larger names

 One way to steer through the group and take advantage of this economy is to focus on small stocks with a regional focus, said Eric Marshall, director of research at Hodges Capital Management in Dallas.
 He suggested avoiding energy companies and those with big international exposure.

-Marshall likes names such as U.S. Concrete (USCR.O) and Summit Materials (SUM.N), which are unlikely to face competition from cheaper imports, have high barriers to entry and could get a boost from government infrastructure projects such as a new highway bill.
+Marshall likes names such as U.S. Concrete and Summit Materials, which are unlikely to face competition from cheaper imports, have high barriers to entry and could get a boost from government infrastructure projects such as a new highway bill.

 "There are situations where you can find companies that are posting record earnings," he said. "(These) stocks are moving up hitting new highs, and they are really not sensitive to what is going on in China."